Vancouver International Airport: Airport South

-The Airport South complex includes the South Terminal, the Floatplane Facility and other adjacent operations.
+The Airport South complex includes the South Terminal, the Floatplane Facility, and other adjacent operations.

 South Terminal

-The South Terminal is a portion of the original pre-1968 terminal which is still in use.
-It also houses the corporate headquarters and main base of Pacific Coastal Airlines and Harbour Air.
+The South Terminal, a portion of the original pre-1968 terminal which is still in use, also houses the corporate headquarters and main base of Pacific Coastal Airlines and Harbour Air.

 The South Terminal serves regional airlines which fly mostly within British Columbia, such as Pacific Coastal Airlines and Central Mountain Air, in addition to chartered flights.
 A nearby building serves as the YVR terminal for Helijet.

 Floatplane facility

 The Vancouver International Water Airport (TC LID: CAM9) is located on Inglis Drive, a short distance from the South Terminal.
 This facility allows floatplanes to land and dock on the South Arm of the Fraser River.
 The facility is served by all floatplane operators other than Harbour Air, which maintains a separate dock and terminal at the Flying Beaver Bar and Grill nearby.